sebanc/brunch/troubleshooting-and-faqs.md

 - "acpi_power_button": try this option if long pressing the power button does not display the power menu,
 - "alt_touchpad_config": try this option if you have touchpad issues,
 - "alt_touchpad_config2": another option to try if you have touchpad issues,
-- "disable_intel_hda": some Chromebooks need to blacklist the snd_hda_intel module, use this option to reproduce it,
-- "internal_mic_fix": allows to forcefully enable internal mic on some devices,
+- "internal_mic_fix": fix for internal mic on some devices,
-- "asus_c302": applies asus c302 specific firmwares and fixes,
-- "baytrail_chromebook": applies baytrail chromebooks specific audio fixes,
+- "internal_mic_fix2": alternative fix for internal mic on some devices,
 - "sysfs_tablet_mode": allow to control tablet mode from sysfs
   - `echo 1 | sudo tee /sys/bus/platform/devices/tablet_mode_switch.0/tablet_mode` to activate it or use 0 to disable it,
 - "force_tablet_mode": same as above except tablet mode is enabled by default on boot,